-Struggling with small business debt is a challenge that many business owners face at some point.
+Struggling with small business back taxes is a challenge that many business owners face at some point.
 If your debt is through the Small Business Administration (SBA), you may qualify for assistance to repay the loans.
 An SBA loan offer in compromise allows you to make an offer to pay a smaller portion of the debt amount in exchange for the SBA considering the debt to be completely paid off.
 Understanding this option can help you determine if your business debt qualifies for an offer in compromise and, if so, how to pursue one.

 An offer in compromise is a strategy to pay off SBA debt without having to pay the full amount owed.
 If you’re facing default on your loan with the SBA, the best option is to seek help.
 React quickly and effectively in order to find a solution that works and show you’re actively trying to resolve the problem rather than burying your head in the sand.
 Not only will ignoring a problem like defaulting on a small business loan lead to significant fees and costs, but it will also cause more problems for your company and your financial future.